Free QR Code Generator

 1 · Build your code

 Standard (M) suits almost everything.
-Higher levels still scan even if the code gets scratched, smudged or partly covered — handy for signs and stickers that take some wear — but they pack in more squares, making a finer, busier grid.
-Lower keeps it simple and bold.
+Higher levels still scan even if the code gets scratched or smudged — handy for signs and stickers.

 Type something to see the grid.